-Lesbian primary care provider Asia Sullivan has dedicated her career to serving the LGBTQ community.
-Originally from Alabama, she is now a Physician Associate in Los Angeles, with a Master’s in public health.
+Lesbian primary care provider Asia Sullivan has dedicated her career to serving the LGBTQ+ community.
+Originally from Alabama, she is now a Physician Associate in Los Angeles at Dr. V. Medical.
 Her background and vantage point gives her a valuable perspective of inclusivity in the healthcare field.

 "Coming from Alabama, things are a lot different here in terms of freedom to express who you are," said Sullivan.
 "Out of PA school I started working in an LGBTQ-focused primary care practice, so it wasn't hard to brand myself as a lesbian provider.
 It was almost a relief to come into this environment and feel like I was just one of the many as opposed to someone who stood out."

 That sense of relief that one will be accepted, understood, and heard is critical to Sullivan's patients as well.

 "There's this stigma in the healthcare community against LGBTQ+ folks so to be an 'out' provider not only lets our patients who identify as LGBTQ+ feel more comfortable and that their issues are going to be heard, but also that we know what kind of things to look for and what kind of questions to ask.
 Patients seek us out specifically for that."

 One of the easy ways Dr. V. Medical makes patients feel comfortable is by asking a few simple questions right away.

 "We're going to ask you immediately what's your preferred name, what are your pronouns?
 That sort of thing.
 We try to make everything seamless, so there's never an awkward moment of feeling like you have to come out again, to each clinician."